ccoutant/dwarf-locations/chapter2-diffs.md

     <span class="del">The `DW_OP_bregx` operation provides the sum of two values specified
     by its two operands.
 The first operand is a register number which is specified by an unsigned LEB128number.
 The second operand is a signed LEB128 offset.</span>
-    <span class="add">The `DW_OP_bregx` operation provides a memory location formed from its
+    <span class="add">The `DW_OP_bregx` operation has two operands.
+The first
-    two operands.
-The first operand is a register number which is specified by an unsigned LEB128 number.
-The contents of the specified register are treated as a memory address in the default address space.
+    operand is a register number which is specified by an unsigned LEB128 number.
 The second operand is a signed LEB128 byte offset.
-The offset is added to the address obtained from the register and the resulting memory location is pushed onto the stack.</span>
+It is the same as `DW_OP_breg<n>` except it uses the register and offset provided by the operands.</span>

 1. `DW_OP_form_tls_address`
     The `DW_OP_form_tls_address` operation pops a value from the stack,